ALuevanos/GamePad-UNO/README.md

 - Compatibility with Windows, macOS, and Linux.
 - 3D-printed ergonomic case for user comfort.

-## 📚 What I Learned
-- Designing embedded systems using Arduino.
-- Programming hardware inputs and outputs in C++.
-- 3D modeling and printing techniques.
-- Soldering and circuit design for robust hardware integration.

 ### 🔗 Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/alexisluevanos11/)
 - [GitHub](https://github.com/ALuevanos)